leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Language Models of Code are Few-Shot Commonsense Learners
 - Multi-Task Deep Neural Networks for Natural Language Understanding
 - Muppet: Massive Multi-task Representations with Pre-Finetuning
+- The Flan Collection: Designing Data and Methods for Eﬀective Instruction Tuning